mv-lab/Squanchy-PL/tutorials/1_basic.md

 ## Lists

-Based on Haskell and Python.
-To construct one you don't need commas !.
+Based on Haskell.The square brackets delimit the list, and individual elements are separated by commas.
+There isn't type restrictions, but elements can't be  expressions, must be literals from any primitive type.
 Elements can be accesed with the `.` operator as __Tuples__.
 Here is an example:

 In Haskell: